MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 within a cluster") and [materialized views](/concepts/views/#materialized-views) **incrementally update** results when Materialize ingests new data; i.e., work is performed on writes.
-Because work is performed on writes, reads from these objects return up-to-date results while being computationally <redb>free</redb>.
+Because work is performed on writes, reads from these objects return up-to-date results while being computationally **free**.

-In this quickstart, you will:
+In this quickstart, you will continuously ingest a sample auction data set to build an operational use case around finding auction winners and auction flippers.
+Specifically, you will:

 - Create and query various [views](/concepts/views/) on sample auction data.
 The data is continually generated at 1 second intervals to mimic a data-intensive